matthew-howe/algorithm-database/README.md

-## Code Puzzles Collection and Analysis
+## Code Puzzles Database and Analysis

 Each puzzle will include a link to the source, as well as the optimal solution and analysis.